-There’s both good anxiety and bad anxiety.
+There are both good anxiety and bad anxiety.
 When you are excited about a vacation or a trip, we can call it good anxiety.
 There is a completely different chemical release for good anxiety: Dopamine and Oxytocin.
 Both of these can make you feel excited, warm, hopeful, and in love.
 Bad anxiety is caused by Norepinephrine.
 It makes you defensive and makes you want to shut down.
-The following are the possible feelings associated with bad anxiety:
+The following are the possible symptoms associated with bad anxiety:

 - Sweaty palms

 - Loss of Appetite

 What are the 6 Types of Anxiety Disorders?